natcap/invest.users-guide/source/crop_production.rst

 **Parameters for Calculating Nutritional Contents from Production**

 10. **Nutrient Contents Table (CSV)**  A CSV table containing information about the nutrient contents of each crop.
 The values provided are assumed to be given in relation to one ton of harvest crop biomass.
 The 'crop' and 'fraction_refuse' columns must be provided in the table.
-The 'fraction_refuse' column is expected to contain a value between 0 and 1 representing the fraction of the harvested crop that is considered refuse and does not contain nutritional value.
+The 'fraction_refuse' column is expected to contain a value between 0 and 1 representing the fraction of the harvested crop that is considered refuse and does not contain any nutritional value.

   =======  ===============  ========  ========  ========  ========  ========  ===
   crop     fraction_refuse  protein   lipid     energy    ca        ph        ...